JoyMitra/apps-4-vet-med/bse/index.md

 </table>

 <h3 id="Cleanup">Clean Up</h3>
 The app saves the collected data on the phone until you delete it.
 So, to delete all data collected prior to 30 days, click on _Delete 30+ day old data_.
 This deletion is permanent and cannot be undone.
-You can also delete data corresponding to each group (from the groups page *TODO: is this true for both apps?*.
 It is recommended that you periodically delete old data to prevent the app from occupying the storage space on your phone.

 <h1 id="Groups">Groups</h1>
 A _group_ is a group of bulls along with their examination data.
 Each ranch/location/owner can have multiple groups, e.g., one group for each day of the visit to the ranch, one group for the morning batch of bulls and one group for the afternoon batch of bulls.